Louisiana State University traditions: School colors

 LSU's official colors are Royal Purple and Old Gold.
 This is LSU's second choice of colors with the first official school colors being blue and white.

 The first association of LSU with the Royal Purple and Old Gold colors was in 1883 when the LSU Corps of Cadets was presented a flag by a ladies' organization in Baton Rouge.
 The flag bore the image of a pelican and the state coat of arms and it was reported that the flag was made of purple silk fringed with gold.

 There is some discrepancy in the origin of LSU's current colors officially becoming Royal Purple and Old Gold.
 It is believed that purple and gold were first worn to officially represent the university by an LSU team on May 13, 1893 when the LSU baseball squad beat Tulane in the first intercollegiate contest played in any sport by Louisiana State University.
 Team captain E. B. Young reportedly hand-picked those colors for the LSU squad.

 In another story, Ruffin G. Pleasant, LSU quarterback, future band director and future Louisiana governor, along with football coach Dr. Charles E. Coates changed LSU's official school colors.
 Later in 1893 after the first baseball game was played, the first football game in LSU history was played.
 On November 25, 1893, football coach/chemistry professor Dr. Charles E. Coates and some of his players went and purchased ribbon to adorn their gray jerseys as they prepared to play the first LSU football game.
 Stores were stocking ribbons in the colors of Mardi Gras—purple, gold and green—for the upcoming Carnival season.
 However, none of the green had yet arrived at Reymond's Store at the corner of Third and Main streets in Baton Rouge, Louisiana.
 Coates and quarterback Ruffin Pleasant bought all of the purple and gold stock and made it into rosettes and badges.
 Additionally, it was reported by the New Orleans Times-Democrat that "all the young ladies are preparing purple and old gold streamers for the occasion."

 LSU's original school colors were white and blue chosen by LSU President David F. Boyd.

 Louisiana State University Tiger Marching Band

 LSU band performs in Tiger Stadium.

-The Louisiana State University Tiger Marching Band (also called The Golden Band from Tigerland or simply the Tiger Band) is known by LSU Tiger fans and foes alike for the first four notes of its pregame salute sounded on Saturday nights in Tiger Stadium.
-This 325-member marching band performs at all LSU football home games, all bowl games, and select away games and represents the University at other functions as one of its most recognizable student and spirit organizations.
+The Louisiana State University Tiger Marching Band (also called The Golden Band from Tigerland or simply the Tiger Band) is a 325-member marching band which performs at all LSU football home games, all bowl games, and select away games and represents the University at other functions as one of its most recognizable student and spirit organizations.

 The LSU Tiger Band began as a military band in 1893, organized by two students: Wylie M. Barrow and Ruffin G. Pleasant.
 The band remained a military cadet band until the end of World War II when the band department became a part of the School of Music.